 H7: New housing should be: clearly designed for the needs of residents at or beyond the state pension age; adaptable for wheelchair access with ground level WC and shower where practicable.

 H8: New developments of 10 or more houses should have a corresponding impact on the health care resources available to support the expanded population.
 Developer contributions should be considered to enable local health facilities to expand and to support ancillary resources that offset the effects of rural isolation.

+H9: Developments of 10 or more dwellings (gross), or which would be provided on sites suitable for 10 or more dwellings (gross0, will provide at least 35% of new housing as affordable homes on site.
+In the event of a lower threshold for affordable housing or a higher percentage for provision becoming local policy, these will apply.
+Where this would result in a requirement that part of an affordable home should be provided, a financial contribution of equivalent value will be required for that part only.
+Otherwise, financial contributions in lieu of on-site provision will not be accepted.